yahya-dts/Autobuy-Shopee-ID/README.md

 > Read the requirements before using this codes.

+To run headless browser, add this code in chrome options attribute :

+`options.headless = True`
+`options.add_argument("--headless")`

 Step :
-  - Clone this repo
+  - Clone this repo.
-  - Fill your account information such as phone number/email, and a pin number for your payment in account.py file
+  - Fill your account information such as phone number/email, and a pin number for your payment in account file.
+  - Add a proxy/socks5 server is the best options.
+VPN might be better.
-  - Run the save_cookies.py file first
+  - Run the save_cookies file first, dont **RUN** this code in headless mode.
-  - Then you ready to go with shopee_bot.py
+  - Then you ready to go with shopee_bot file.  *You can run this in headless mode, for more speed*.

+ Sorry for my bad English. :D